This post contains affiliate links. Click here to read my affiliate policy.

 Next add in the egg and sour cream and whisk until blended.

-Then add in the rest of your ingredients and mix with a spoon until you have a dough.
+Then add in the rest of your ingredients (except for the butter) and mix with a spoon until you have a dough.

 Remove dough from the mixing bowl, and use your hands to shape it into a ball.